esphome/esphome-docs/components/hdmi_cec.rst

 changed) as well as send your own commands onto the HDMI-CEC bus.

 For example, you can use this integration to pretend to be an audio device, intercept HDMI-CEC volume commands and transmit the IR codes to control older sound equipment.
+Or you could use this integration to power on your TV, switch sources to your Blu-ray player, then tell your Blu-ray player to start playing.

 Configuration variables